Effect of the ACA: fewer Uninsured Adults

 Tabulation of the number of residents who will be eligible for subsidies in the Health Insurance Marketplace, and the subsidy eligible as a proportion of the total uninsured population in the district.

-Residents Newly Eligible for Medicaid by Illinois House District
+Residents Newly Eligible for Medicaid by Illinois Senate District